zryska/Edge-Data-Store-Docs/V1/Diagnostics/Diagnostics.md

 # Edge Data Store diagnostics

-Edge Data Store and its components produce diagnostics data which is stored locally in the Storage component, and may be queried locally and/or egressed to PI Web API endpoints or the OSIsoft Cloud Services.
+Edge Data Store and its components produce diagnostics data which is stored locally in the Storage component, and may be queried locally or egressed to PI Web API endpoints or the OSIsoft Cloud Services or both.

 Diagnostics data is stored within the 'diagnostics' namespace of Edge Storage.
-Local access to this data is available via the [Sds](xref:sdsReadingData) methods.
+Local access to this data is available through the [Sds](xref:sdsReadingData) methods.

-## Egressing diagnostics data via PeriodicEgressEndpoints
+## Egress diagnostics data through PeriodicEgressEndpoints

 To egress diagnositcs related data, configure a periodic egress endpoint and specify ```diagnostics``` as the NamespaceId in the periodic egress endpoint configuration.